frederic-perez/AmE-dictionary/dictionary.md

 __hazel__
 __hazing__ _The college hazing policy._
 __hazmat suit__
-__head and shoulders__ :three::hammer: _Texas is head and shoulders above everybody else with really unique packages for the consumer._
+__head and shoulders [above the rest/others]__ _phrase informal_ :three: Much better than all the others.
+By the height of the head and shoulders; hence, by a great degree or space; by far; much; as, he is head and shoulders above them. _Texas is head and shoulders above everybody else with really unique packages for the consumer._
 __head butt__ _n_ :two::hammer: (head butts) _His rival was trying to touch gloves to apologize for a head butt._
 __head scratching__ :camera: (head-scratching) _In many places, there is still much head scratching over Mr. Trump._
 __head start__ _Giving them a head start on finding a job._